 Please take a minute to check out Reconnect Rochester’s website and consider supporting them with a donation.
 They are doing great work, and I would like to see it continue.

-I started my first day outside of the Tifft Nature Preserve that borders Lake Erie.
+I started my first day outside the Tifft Nature Preserve bordering Lake Erie.
 My father dropped me off, and I began my trek through downtown Buffalo to Medina.

 I was pleasantly surprised to find the Niagara St. bikeway on my route.
 The bikeway is an excellent piece of bike infrastructure that the city installed just a few years ago.
-Hopefully the Niagara St. bikeway is just one of many pieces of bicycle infrastucture that we will see spring up in the future.
+Hopefully, the Niagara St. bikeway is just one of many pieces of bicycle infrastructure that we will see spring up in the future.

 I arrived in Medina that afternoon and stayed at the Hart House Hotel on Main Street.
 The hotel shares a building with the Shirt Cafe and 810 Meadworks.
-To finish my day I got a flight at 810 Meadworks and a pizza from Avanti’s.
+I got a flight at 810 Meadworks and a pizza from Avanti’s to finish my day.

 Day 2: Medina to Rochester

 The second day of my trip was smooth sailing.
 There was the threat of rain, so I left my hotel around 8 AM to get a quick start on the day.
 The path is part hard-packed gravel and part pavement.

 I live in Rochester, so I stayed at my apartment instead of booking a hotel or campground.

 I made it to the trailhead dry as a bone and had a relaxing evening before my 65-mile segment the following day.